 - 2 teaspoons grated fresh ginger

-- 1 serrano or Thai chile pepper, seeds removed and minced
+- 1 serrano or Thai chile, seeds removed and minced

 - 1 red bell pepper, thinly sliced

 - Whisk together all of the ingredients for the stir fry sauce in a small bowl.

 - In a separate bowl toss together half of the stir fry sauce with the strips of chicken, set aside.

 - Add the oil to a large skillet and heat over medium-high heat.